actuated/user-parse/README.md

 # user-parse
 Shell scripts for username parsing.
-Convert information gathering results into possible usernames, extract results from common user enumeration tools, and modify a list of base usernames by prepending, inserting, or generating a string, letters, or numbers.
+Convert information gathering results into possible usernames, extract results from common user enumeration tools, and modify a list of base usernames by prepending, inserting, or appending a fixed string, or a generated range of letters or numbers.

 # Scripts
 Each of these shell scripts will have their own `README_[script-name].md` file for examples and more detailed usage information.